JasperFx/marten/README.md

 Available [here](https://dotnet.microsoft.com/download)

-**2. PostgreSQL 9.6 or above database with PLV8**
+**2. PostgreSQL 12 or above database**

 The fastest possible way to develop with Marten is to run PostgreSQL in a Docker container.
-Assuming that you have Docker running on your local box, type `dotnet run --framework net6.0 -- init-db` at the command line to spin up a Postgresql database with
+Assuming that you have Docker running on your local box, type:
+`docker-compose up`
+or
+`dotnet run --framework net6.0 -- init-db`
-PLv8 enabled and configured in the database.
-The default Marten test configuration tries to find this database if no PostgreSQL database connection string is explicitly configured following the steps below:
+at the command line to spin up a Postgresql database withThe default Marten test configuration tries to find this database if no
+PostgreSQL database connection string is explicitly configured following the steps below:

+**PLV8**

-You need to enable the PLV8 extension inside of PostgreSQL for running JavaScript stored procedures for the nascent projection support.
+If you'd like to use [Patching Api](https://martendb.io/documents/plv8.html#the-patching-api) you need to enable the PLV8 extension inside of PostgreSQL for running JavaScript stored procedures for the nascent projection support.

 Ensure the following: